k27dong/k27dong.github.io/README.md

 - added a marking at the end of each post

 ## Feb.
 14 Update:
-- Reduced the amount of blank between each post in the front page, now posts are more compact with each other
+- reduced the amount of blank between each post in the front page, now posts are more compact with each other
-- Reduced the amount of blank space in each post
+- reduced the amount of blank space in each post

 ## Feb.
 13 Update:
 - deployed the website to <a href="http://ke-fan.me">ke-fan.me</a>